azanebrain/zane-time-log-counter/README.md

 The app is accessible at [http://localhost:3000/](http://localhost:3000/)

 The frontend uses Angular.
-Utilize the NGCLI tools with `npm run ng`, such as `npm run ng -- g c MyComponent` to create a new component
+Utilize the NGCLI tools with `npm run ng`, such as `npm run ng -- g c MyComponent` to create a new component.

+The frontend client can be found in `zane-time-log-counter-client/`

+TODO: Running the full stack

 ## Test